ic3-software/ic3-reporting-api/doc/plugin/JavascriptTemplate.md

 }
 ```

-method returning an instance of `IPublicJsChartTemplate`:
+The `jsCode` method returns an instance of `IPublicJsChartTemplate`:

 ```typescript
 export interface IPublicJsChartTemplate<T extends FormFieldObject> {